amydevs/AbletonLiveThemeConverter/README.md

 ### Web

-You can visit [https://amydev.me/altc-gui/](https://amydev.me/altc-gui/) to access the web version of the converted.
+You can visit [https://amydev.me/altc-gui/](https://amydev.me/altc-gui/) to access the web version of the converter.

 ### CLI